-This practice-oriented course focuses on strengthening the economic capacity of local and regional communities.
+This practice-oriented blended course focuses on strengthening the economic capacity of local and regional communities.
 Taking into account the UN’s post-2015 development agenda, this course will explore strategies and tools for local authorities to promote sustainable and inclusive economic growth and decent work for all.

 LED in different contexts